r4bbitjs/r4bbitjs-website/docs/api-reference/server.md

 **_Example usage_**

-In this example we're closing all the consumer connections and eventually the connection with the MQ itself.
+In this example, we're closing all the consumer connections and eventually the connection with the MQ itself.

 ```ts
 await server.getWrapper().cancelAll();